jarviscanada/jarvis_data_eng_HuiyiGuo/SQL/README.md

   SUM(slots);

-d) List the total slots booked per facility per month
+d) List the total slots booked per facility per month SELECT facid,
+  EXTRACT(
+    MONTH
+    FROM
+      starttime
+  ) AS month,
+  SUM(slots) AS "Total Slots"
+From
+  cd.bookings
+WHERE
+  EXTRACT(
+    YEAR
+    FROM
+      starttime
+  ) = 2012
+GROUP BY
+  facid,
+  month
+ORDER BY
+  facid,
+  month;

-e) Find the count of members who have made at least one booking
+e) Find the count of members who have made at least one booking SELECT COUNT (DISTINCT memid) FROM cd.bookings;

+f) List each member's first booking after September 1st 2012 SELECT surname, firstname, cd.members.memid,
+  MIN(cd.bookings.starttime)
+FROM
+  cd.members
+  JOIN cd.bookings ON cd.bookings.memid = cd.members.memid
+WHERE
+  starttime > '2012-09-01'
+GROUP BY
+  cd.members.memid
+ORDER BY
+  cd.members.memid;

+g) Produce a list of member names, with each row containing the total member count SELECT
+  Count(*) over(),
+  firstname,
+  surname
+FROM
+  cd.members
+ORDER BY
+  joindate;

+h) Produce a numbered list of members
+SELECT
+  ROW_NUMBER() OVER(),
+  firstname,
+  surname
+FROM
+  cd.members
+ORDER BY
+  joindate;

+i) Output the facility id that has the highest number of slots booked, again

 ###### Questions 6: String